jprieton/underscores-webpack/README.md

 You can read in detail how to configure this plugin and other options [here](https://github.com/johnagan/clean-webpack-plugin), please take a look if you are no sure about your configuration is safe or if you need check if all is OK.

-If you have a better configuration don't hesitate in create a issue
+If you have a better configuration or you can improve this document don't hesitate in create a issue ticket.

 <br>